 While we love our machine learning algorithms, there are just some elements of the IP analysis processes that require a human touch.
 For example, to do their jobs properly, machine learning algorithms require vast amounts of data that they consume to train themselves on what to look for.
 This training process must be overseen by a team of data experts whose job is to ensure that the data our algorithms are trained on is good and will result in an algorithm actually learning.

 Once an algorithm is operating on its own, it will inevitably run into something it hasn’t seen before.
 When this happens, our data experts step in to analyze and train the algorithm on the new data.
 This helps the algorithm improve while further ensuring that we only pass along accurate data to our customers.

 The world never stops changing, so we never stop listening.
 In our research, roughly 7-10% of IP addresses change ownership every month, as companies are bought, sold, acquired, dissolved, and change names every day.
 All of these events have an impact on the data we provide to our customers.
 Because we report on more than 26 different company data points, we have to be constantly listening to and reporting on what’s happening in the corporate world 24/7.

-This goes back to our view that “no data is bad, but bad data is worse.”
-We won’t give bad data, we only pass along IP data we are confident about.
-We have a complex system that produces a confidence score, which is a measure of how confident we are that a certain IP address is in use by a specific company.
+Around our office, you'll hear this phrase all over the halls: “no data is bad, but bad data is worse.”
+At KickFire, we won’t give bad data.
+We only pass along IP data we are confident about.
+We have a complex system that produces a confidence score, which measures how confident we are that a certain IP address is in use by a specific company.

-Moving beyond public IP address data and elevating your business intelligence can greatly enhance the effectiveness of your campaigns and increase revenue generation at all stages of the funnel.
-However, when it comes to choosing an IP data vendor, picking the right one can mean the difference between success and failure.
+Moving beyond public IP address data and elevating your business intelligence can significantly enhance the effectiveness of your campaigns and increase revenue generation at all stages of the funnel.
+However, when choosing an IP data vendor, picking the right one can mean the difference between success and failure.